Anivice/80386-ASM/documentation/3_qemu.md

 | I           | Foreground Intensity    | 0 = Normal, 1 = High Intensity/Bright                   |
 | RGB         | Foreground Color        | Sets the foreground color using RGB values              |

-Let's write an example program that display an 'A' on the screen:
+Here is an example that shows an 'A' on the screen:

 ```nasm
 [bits 16]           ; 16-bit mode